Contests and competitions continue to be one of the best ways to keep your champions engaged and excited.

-In larger teams, having sub-competition leaders helps keep individual champions excited and makes it more real for their day-to-day and team environment.
+In larger teams, having sub-competition leaders helps keep individual champions excited and engaged.
 Assigning team leads or especially social members of teams to be the competition “team captains” is a great way to increase accountability.

 4. Send Out Updates on Competition Status

-Depending on the frequency and length of your competition, it is good form to send out email updates at regular intervals throughout the competition.
+Depending on the frequency and length of your competition, it is best practice to send out newsletters at regular intervals throughout the competition.
 It would be best if these emails:

 5. Offer fun and desired prizes